COMHIS/python-basics/2_basic_concepts/part2.md

 ### Flow and flow control 3

 Try the if-else blocks yourself now.
-Write a script that assigns a number to a variable, and then evalyates that.
-Try different operators, and print a message if the evalution is true.
+Write a script that assigns a number to a variable, and then evaluates that.
+Try different operators, and print a message if the evaluation is true.
 Here's a few examples to get you started:

 ```python
 frustrated_attempts = 6